jbloomlab/HA_stalkbnAb_MAP/README.md

 Briefly, the analysis performed here maps escape mutations in the WSN/1933 H1 HA and the Perth/2009 H3 HA from two broadly-neutralizing stalk-binding antibodies, CR9114 and FI6v3.
 Escape of the WSN/1933 H1 from FI6v3 is from data in [Doud, Lee, Bloom (2018)](https://www.nature.com/articles/s41467-018-03665-3).

+## Viewing and running the analysis
+The analysis is run by the Jupyter notebook [analysis_notebook.ipynb](analysis_notebook.ipynb).
+A Markdown rendering of this notebook is at [results/summary/analysis_notebook.md](results/summary/analysis_notebook.md).
+To run the notebook and create the Markdown rendering, execute the script [run_nb.bash](run_nb.bash) with:

+    bash run_nb.bash

 ## Organization

 This repository is organized into the following subdirectories: